modehnal/GNOMETerminalAutomation/article/presentation_article.md

 Hello and welcome.

 My name is Michal and I'm a Quality Engineer in Red Hat.
-I've been in Red Hat for over 7 years now and my responsibility is to write, maintain and improve an automation stack for GNOME Applications on RHEL while also having a responsibility for specific components and their automation suites, like `'gnome-control-center'`, `'gnome-terminal'`, `'gnome-shell'`, `'evolution'` and more.
+I've been in Red Hat for over 7 years now and my responsibility is to write, maintain and improve an automation stack for GNOME Applications on RHEL while also having a responsibility for specific components and their automation suites, like `gnome-control-center`, `gnome-terminal`, `gnome-shell`, `evolution` and more.

 In this article I will show and explain how our team (DeskopQE) uses Accessibility to automate and test GNOME Applications.